 “I’m sure you’re familiar with the term ‘wormhole.’
 This booth generates an artificial wormhole and sends whoever or whatever is in the booth to an identical booth in a remote location.
 Apparently, the booth you were examining in that damaged ship had the address of this booth as its last transportation destination.”

-Dorithy’s grin had slowly melted from his face as Christa spoke, and now he began to hyperventilate.
+Dorithy’s nervous grin had slowly melted from his face as Christa spoke, and now he began to hyperventilate.
 “I don’t understand.
 This isn’t supposed to be possible.
 Uh, maybe the booth has done something to me, or maybe I’ve hit my head and I’m unconscious.”

 “Yes, ma’am,” Dorithy said, his face now reflecting the dread he felt about possibly living out the remainder of his life in a penal facility.